Chaotic Waveform-based Signal Design for Noncoherent SWIPT Receivers: System Model

 Suppose $M$ $(K)$ among the $N$ receiver antennas are selected for IT (EH) such that $M+K=N$.
 Therefore, during the period of the $l$-th transmitted information symbol, each of the EH/IT blocks associated with these $M$ antennas recover the chaotic component from the head of each SR-DCSK frame and perform $\zeta$ partial correlations over each block of $\phi$ samples.
 Finally, the obtained $\zeta$ values are summed up to be sent to the equal gain combiner (EGC) \cite{egc}, where the output from all the $M$ EH/IT blocks are combined and compared with a threshold to recover the actual transmitted data\footnote{An EGC is employed at the receiver to improve the error performance and is also motivated by its practical advantage of being easily implementable.}.

-The $K$ antennas, which are selected for EH directly drive the received signal to a parallel-in serial-out (PISO) shift register \cite{piso}, whose output corresponding to the $l$-th transmitted information symbol can be expressed as In order to boost the EH performance, we consider an analog correlator that precedes the EH rectifier circuit \cite{jstsp}.
+The $K$ antennas, which are selected for EH directly drive the received signal to a parallel-in serial-out (PISO) shift register \cite{piso}, whose output\footnote{The motivation of using the shift register is analogous to the working principle of a RF-combiner, where the received signal at all the $K$ antennas are combined together and then fed to the EH circuit \cite{comb}.} corresponding to the $l$-th transmitted information symbol can be expressed as In order to boost the EH performance, we consider an analog correlator that precedes the EH rectifier circuit \cite{jstsp}.
 An analog correlator essentially consists of a series of delay blocks, which result in signal integration over a specified period of time; an ideal $\psi$-bit analog correlator consists of $(\psi-1)$ number of delay blocks \cite{anaco2}.
 Therefore, as $K$ antennas are selected for EH with the transmit symbol duration being $\phi+\beta$, we consider $\psi=K(\phi+\beta)$.
 Accordingly, based on \eqref{srout}, the analog correlator output with respect to the $l$-th transmitted symbol is given by Unlike an adder circuit \cite{ssmith}, the analog correlator generates an output, which is the sum of the delayed versions of the same signal \cite{anaco2}, i.e., the input signal is correlated with a delayed version of itself.
 The output of the analog correlator is fed to the EH circuit, which is basically a rectifier.
-Based on the nonlinearity of this circuit, the output DC current is expressed as\cite{hparam} where the parameters $k_2,k_4,$ and $R_{ant}$ are constants determined by the characteristics of the circuit.
+Based on the nonlinearity of this circuit, the output DC current is expressed as \cite{hparam} where the parameters $k_2,k_4,$ and $R_{ant}$ are constants determined by the characteristics of the circuit.
 Note that the conventional linear model is a special case of this nonlinear model and can be obtained by considering only the first term in \eqref{brunoeh}.
 Hence, from \eqref{corr} and \eqref{brunoeh}, we obtain where the expectation is taken over both the channel and the transmitted information symbol.